WATCH: Alex Murdaugh returns to the witness stand for cross-examination

 Murdaugh has already admitted under oath that he repeatedly lied to police investigating the killings of his wife and son and that he stole settlement money from clients.

-And all that happened before the prosecution had yet asked Murdaugh about the events of June 7, 2021, the day his wife and son were killed at the family's hunting estate in the state's rural Lowcountry.

-Murdaugh, 54, is being tried at the Colleton County Courthouse in Walterboro, facing two counts of murder and two counts of possession of a weapon during the commission of a violent crime.
-If convicted, he faces a potential sentence of life in prison.

 The prosecution resumed cross-examination one day after Waters peppered Murdaugh with questions about his years spent deceiving clients.
-With the jury looking on, Waters repeatedly asked Murdaugh, the scion of a family with influence and wealth, about how he enriched himself with millions of dollars meant to help regular people cope with life-changing accidents.
+With the jury looking on, Waters repeatedly asked Murdaugh about how he enriched himself with millions of dollars meant to help regular people cope with life-changing accidents.

 On the stand, Murdaugh repeatedly said he could not remember details or precise conversations — but he declined to dispute the prosecutor's accounts of the misdeeds.